-Join Aaron F. Ross for an in-depth discussion in this video Goodbye, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Goodbye, part of Maya: Dynamic Simulations with Bullet Physics.

 …This short course covered the major features of Maya Bullet but…there's always more to learn and experience.…What you'll find with Bullet is that its value as a production tool only…increases as you pile on more complexity.…It's a massive improvement over the old-school classic rigid body, and…soft body solvers in Maya.…If you've got a solid video card with at least one gigabyte of memory,…then try enabling open CL acceleration in the Bullet solver node.…You may find that it allows you simulate ever more complex scenes with hundreds or…even thousands of rigid bodies.…